Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Introduction

-In Section 7, we construct several examples of semifree Hamiltonian $S^1$-manifolds.
-In \cite{L2}, Li constructed some semifree Hamiltonian $S^1$-manifolds such that $M^{S^1}$ consists of surfaces.
+In Section~\ref{construction of example}, we construct several examples of semifree Hamiltonian $S^1$-manifolds.
+In~\cite{L2}, Li constructed some semifree Hamiltonian $S^1$-manifolds such that $M^{S^1}$ consists of surfaces.
 In her examples, the number of fixed surfaces with positive genera could be one or three.
-In Example \ref{4genus}, we construct a family of examples of Hamiltonian $S^1$-manifold whose fixed set consists of four surfaces with nonzero equal genera and any number of spheres.
-We also construct an example with $N$ fixed spheres for any $N \geq 4$ in Example \ref{sphere}.
+In Example~\ref{4genus}, we construct a family of examples of Hamiltonian $S^1$-manifolds whose fixed set consists of four surfaces with nonzero equal genus and any number of spheres.
+We also construct an example with $N$ fixed spheres for any $N \geq 4$ in Example~\ref{sphere}.
 Therefore, the upper bound on the number of fixed surfaces with positive genera is optimal and there is no constraint on the number of fixed spheres.
-The construction follows that in \cite{L2}.
-To construct such Hamiltonian $S^1$-manifolds, we first construct local pieces which are constructed by Guillemin and Sternberg \cite{GS}, namely simple cobordisms between reduced spaces, and glue them together.
+The construction follows that in~\cite{L2}.
+To construct such Hamiltonian $S^1$-manifolds, we first construct local pieces which are obtained by the methods of Guillemin and Sternberg~\cite{GS}, namely simple cobordisms between reduced spaces, and then glue them together.
 A symplectic structure on the ruled surface is said to be \textit{compatible with the ruling} if all fibers are symplectic.
-Since two cohomologous symplectic forms on the same ruled surface which are compatible with the ruling are isotopic \cite{LM}, we only need to check that two pieces have the same Euler classes and cohomologous symplectic forms on the gluing region.
-We discuss this in Section 7 in more detail.
+Since two cohomologous symplectic forms on the same ruled surface which are compatible with the ruling are isotopic~\cite{LM}, we only need to check that two pieces have the same Euler class and cohomologous symplectic form on the gluing region.
+We discuss this in Section~\ref{construction of example} in more detail.

-In section 2 we give a brief review about symplectic circle actions with generalized moment maps.
-In section 3 we also introduce results about symplectic structures on ruled surfaces due to Li and Liu \cite{LL}, and study about the symplectomorphisms on ruled surfaces.
-In Section 4 we give the proof of Theorem \ref{main-}.
-In Section 5 we give the proof of Theorem \ref{main} when $M_{red}$ is a trivial $S^2$-bundle.
-In Section 6 we give the proof of Theorem \ref{main} when $M_{red}$ is a non-trivial $S^2$-bundle.
+In Section~\ref{background} we give a brief review about symplectic circle actions with generalized moment maps.
+In Section~\ref{symplectic ruled surface} we introduce results about symplectic structures on ruled surfaces due to Li and Liu~\cite{LL}, and study symplectomorphisms on ruled surfaces.
+In Section~\ref{proof of 1.2} we give the proof of Theorem~\ref{main-}.
+In Section~\ref{Semifree $S^1$ actions} and~\ref{proof for nontrivial} we give the proof of Theorem~\ref{main}.